LoganMumford2025/Home-Lab-Build/README.md

 # Home Lab Build Project

 ## Overview
-A personal home lab setup for experimenting with various technologies, including virtualization, networking, storage, and automation.
+This is a snapshot of my personal home lab, which serves a dual purpose: providing essential personal amenities while acting as a sandbox for experimenting with new operating systems and software.
+Beyond hands-on experience with various operating systems, I also refine my skills in firewall rule management, Cisco CLI, and virtual machine backup strategies.
+This is an evolving project, and I am excited to expand and enhance it as my knowledge and expertise grow.

 ## Objectives
 - Learn and experiment with self-hosted services.
 - Implement virtualization and containerization.
 - Configure a secure and scalable network.
+- Configure network and VLANs
-- Automate deployments and monitoring.
+- Implement firewall rules and monitor logs

 ## Hardware Setup
 | Component   | Model/Specs  |